EmbedJournal/embedjournal/_posts/2013-08-12-interface-7-segment-display-with-microcontroller.md

 ### Framing the data

-The data (bitmap) has to be sent the 7 segment display fr0m the controller to the data bus.
+The data (bitmap) has to be sent to the 7 segment display from the controller through the data bus.
 So we have to have a pre determined set of bitmaps for the numbers that we would be using.

 In any kind of application, it's good practice to have a Look-up-Table for the data to be displayed on the 7 segment.
 The data to be displayed has to be framed separately for common cathode and common anode type displays